+Most people don’t realize that chess is the most played game worldwide.
+Today, according to recent polls, 25-30 million people play chess in the United States alone!
+Worldwide, chess is played in more than 150 countries, and it is estimated that hundreds of millions of people know how to play chess.
 Because chess is something that all people can play or learn how to play.
 In chess, the players are provided with equal opportunities and they use strategy and intelligence to win.
-Through chess, the players learn to analyze situations, evaluate options, plan strategically and solve problems.
+Through chess, the kids and adults both learn to analyze situations, evaluate options, plan strategically and solve problems.
 Attributes that will help us be more successful in our daily lives.
 Apart from better skills in mathematics chess also improves the following abilities:

 Chess teaches you to evaluate options and commit decisions and most importantly to critically evaluate your and other people’s decision.